bestrandomnameever/conduit/README.md

 # conduit
-Making the thinkster.io tutorial for medium clone, conduir
+Making the thinkster.io tutorial for medium clone, conduit